-TIDE BEGINS TO TURN ON STREET LIGHTING
+TIDE BEGINS TO TURN ON LED STREET LIGHTING

-An update from Local Campaigner Thomas Parker.
+An update by Local Campaigner Thomas Parker

 When I began knocking on doors in my ward of Wildridings & Central Bracknell, I spoke to over 300 residents and they were very clear that the new LED street lighting was an issue.
 It was not designed with the complexities of our estates in mind and it did not fit the mark.
 I heard lots of personal stories where elderly residents felt like they were scared to go out in the evening or had fallen down unlit staircases across the various parts of the estates.
 It’s just not good enough and what made it even worse was the Council originally refused to admit there was a problem, consistently ignoring residents demands and using irrelevant environmental arguments.